Description:

 The main differences between the species are:

-a) the number of spots in the underside forewing cell, combined with
+a) the number of black spots on the underside of the forewing, combined with

-b) the shape of the upperside forewing black markings and
+b) the shape of the (apical) black markings on the upperside of the forewing and

-c) the shape of the apical area markings on the forewing underside.
+c) the shape of the apical area markings on the underside of the forewing.

 Eurema floricola (sometimes also called Malagasy Grass Yellow) is found in Sierra Leone, Ivory Coast, Ghana, Nigeria, the Democratic Republic of Congo, Burundi, Kenya, Tanzania, Zambia and on Madagascar, the Comoros, Mauritius, Réunion and the Seychelles.